sonujose/angular-webpack-express/README.md

 - Create mockup server for your application;
 - Give the basic folders and modules structure of angular application;

-## Future updates (We are working on it)
-- Live watch need to be updated

 ## Installation

 1) Create a new folder for your project, and clone this repo inside it